me9hanics/PainterPalette/README.md

 The aim of this project is to create a dataset of painters from sources such as WikiArt and Art500k, combining features, substituting missing data of painters via the Wikipedia API and make corrections/additions both automated and manually.
 After finding mappings between painters in the two sources + Wikidata, the dataset includes around ***10000 painters*** with many attributes.

-Currently, the dataset includes:
+Currently, the dataset includes ***29 attributes***:
-- Bio data: Nationality/citizenship, name, birth and death years and places, gender
+- Biography data: Nationality/citizenship, name, birth and death years and places, gender
 - Artistic style data
 - Locations of activity (sometimes with years)
 - Occupations (e.g. painter, sculptor, litographer, etc.)